 Print speed: 22ppm | Paper sizes: A4, A5, A6, B5, B6 | Paper capacity: 150 sheets | Dimensions: 402 x 360 x 165mm (Width x Depth x Height) | Weight: 7.2kg

 The notion of the large, expensive laser printer should have long been dispelled and if nothing else can do that then the Ricoh SP-213w will.
 This small-footprint mono printer costs less than many inkjets but has the capability to provide basic wireless-based print services to a home office or smaller office.
 With a monthly duty cycle of 20,000 pages per month, a 1200 x 600dpi print resolution and a print speed of up to 22 pages per minute, its small size shouldn't hide the fact that this could be a little workhorse.
 Beyond these basics, the Ricoh SP-213w offers manual duplex, a Print and Scan mobile app, support for PCL and a two-year pan-European warranty.

 2. Ricoh SPC-240DN

+There was a time, not so long ago, when colour laser printing was exorbitant.
+That has fortunately changed with the likes of the Ricoh SPC-240DN doing their best to bring prices down.
+This is a massive printer at nearly 24kg so you will need to have a strong back and enough desk space to take it on board.
 Its starter toner kit will produce around 1000 pages and probably better than inkjet ones which dry out with time.
-It can print up to 16 pages per minutes (colour or mono) and has a duty cycle of 30,000 pages per month.
-It offers both Ethernet and USB ports and, with a 250-pages input paper tray, has enough to make a small office pleased.
-At 600 x 600 dpi, its print resolution though may leave some wanting for more.
+It can print up to 16 pages per minute (colour or mono) and has a duty cycle of 30,000 pages per month.
+It offers both Ethernet and USB ports and, with a 250-page input paper tray, has enough to make a small office pleased.
+However, at 600 x 600dpi, its print resolution may leave some wanting for more.